Welfare of Women (Fertility Treatments) Bill [HL]

 Overview

-This bill amends the Human Fertilisation and Embryology Act 1990 to improve the welfare of women undergoing fertility treatment.
-It mandates the collection, anonymization, and annual publication of data on drug dosages, live birth rates per embryo transferred, and adverse health outcomes for women and children resulting from treatment.
+This bill amends the Human Fertilisation and Embryology Act 1990 to improve the monitoring and reporting of women's health outcomes related to fertility treatments.
+It mandates the collection, anonymization, and annual publication of data on drug dosages, live birth rates, and adverse health consequences for both women and children.

 Description

-- Data Collection and Publication: The Human Fertilisation and Embryology Authority (HFEA) is required to collect, anonymize, and publish this data annually.
+- Data Collection and Publication: The Human Fertilisation and Embryology Authority (HFEA) is required to collect, anonymize, and publish annual data on:

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force immediately upon passage.
+The bill applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon passage.

 Government Spending